smt923/dracula-godot-editor/README.md

 ## Other

-I'm can't figure out how to color certain symbols and not others so some colors aren't exactly how the 'Dracula look' should be, and I maybe have miscolored some functions and types compared to the Dracula spec, but I like how it ended up and the colors seem to fit well, but feel free to make a PR if you spot any improvements to the theme
+I can't figure out how to color certain symbols and not others so some colors aren't exactly how the 'Dracula look' should be, and I may have miscolored some functions and types compared to the Dracula spec, but I like how it turned out and the colors seem to fit well regardless, but feel free to make a PR if you spot any improvements to the theme